cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 constant labels used together with them.
 See {{kdf-input-length}} for precise limits on these lengths.

-The `key`, `iv`, and `exporter_secret` computed by the key schedule have the property that they are only known to the holder of the recipient private key, and the entity that used the KEM to generate `shared_secret` and `enc`.
+The `key`, `base_nonce`, and `exporter_secret` computed by the key schedule have the property that they are only known to the holder of the recipient private key, and the entity that used the KEM to generate `shared_secret` and `enc`.

 In the Auth and AuthPSK modes, the recipient is assured that the sender held the private key `skS`.
 This assurance is limited for the DHKEM